Seattle council votes to limit rideshare firms UberX, Lyft, Sidecar

-OLYMPIA, Washington (Reuters) - Seattle lawmakers on Monday voted to cap the number of rideshare company drivers in a hotly contested move to limit a nascent industry that has emerged in dozens of cities to compete with traditional taxis.
+OLYMPIA, Wash., March 17 (Reuters) - Seattle lawmakers on Monday voted to cap the number of rideshare company drivers in a hotly contested move to limit a industry that has emerged in scores of cities to compete with traditional taxis.

 The rules, approved unanimously by the Seattle City Council, will limit each of the three ridesharing companies - UberX, Lyft, and Sidecar - operating in the Pacific Northwest city of about 630,000 people to 150 drivers on the road at any time.